 - Kraken: Founded in 2011, Kraken is one of the biggest and most trusted cryptocurrency exchanges around and, in 2020, is a great place to buy Monero.
 It’s US-based but has links with banks in Germany and Japan.
 Kraken users can trade a wide variety of fiat currencies and cryptocurrencies on the platform.

 - KuCoin: KuCoin has five-million worldwide users and is one of the more advanced trading platforms out there, but don’t let that put you off if you’re new to the game as it’s simple to use, safe and can be accessed via a desktop computer or via Android and iOS phones.

 Step 3.
 Withdraw your Monero

-We always advise moving cryptocurrencies out of the exchange as soon as possible, as while the exchanges work hard to ensure they remain secure, it’s always safer to keep your digital cash in a wallet.
+We always advise moving your XMR out of the exchange.
+Once you buy Monero, aim to move it to your wallet as soon as possible.
+As while the exchanges work hard to ensure they remain secure, it’s always safer to keep your digital cash in a wallet.
 To transfer Monero from the exchange to your wallet, find the transfer section in your exchange account and paste your wallet address into it.

 How to trade Monero – step-by-step guide

-If you don’t want to own Monero and are only interested in trading it, you don’t necessarily need a Monero wallet, but to make things easier, you might want to use another cryptocurrency to buy Monero with as there’s less support for buying it with fiat currencies.
+If you don’t want to buy Monero and are only interested in trading it, you don’t necessarily need a Monero wallet, but to make things easier, you might want to buy another cryptocurrency such as Bitcoin or Ethereum to buy Monero, as there’s less support for buying it with fiat currencies.

 Step 1.
 Find a broker

-Choosing the right platform can seem daunting at first.
+Choosing the right cryptocurrency broker can seem daunting at first.
 There are hundreds of comparison lists out there and without looking too closely, one platform can seem similar to another.
-The first thing to look out for is whether the platform supports Monero as there aren’t that many compared to BitCoin.
-Our top picks are Plus 500, UFX and XTB.
+The first thing to look out for is whether the platform supports Monero as there aren’t that many compared to Bitcoin.
+Our top picks are Plus500, UFX and XTB.